Personal information policy

 Fair access protocol

-Our Fair Access Protocol for primary schools and secondary schools ensure that, outside the normal admissions round, unplaced children are offered a place at a suitable school as quickly as possible and that all schools in Surrey admit their fair share of children with challenging behaviour, whether or not the school is oversubscribed.
+Our Fair Access Protocol for primary schools (PDF) and secondary schools (PDF) ensure that, outside the normal admissions round, unplaced children are offered a place at a suitable school as quickly as possible and that all schools in Surrey admit their fair share of children with challenging behaviour, whether or not the school is oversubscribed.
 Applicants are asked to answer the questions on fair access admissions honestly and accurately to ensure that qualifying children can be offered a place at a suitable school quickly.

 Address of convenience

 We will investigate any applications where there is doubt about the address being given.
 Use of false information may lead us to withdraw an offer of a place, even after a child has started at a school.
-More information on how we will investigate applications is available in our Address of Convenience Assessment Protocol and if you wish to make a referral please use the Address of Convenience Referral Form.
+More information on how we will investigate applications is available in our Address of Convenience Assessment Protocol (PDF) and if you wish to make a referral please use the Address of Convenience Referral Form (PDF).

 Local authority annual reports